Reg E. Cathey

 Reginald Eurias Cathey (August 18, 1958 – February 9, 2018) was an American character actor.
-He was best known for his roles as Norman Wilson in The Wire, Martin Querns in Oz, the game show announcer in Square One Television, Dr. Franklin Storm in the 2015 reboot of Fantastic Four, and Freddy Hayes in House of Cards, the last earning him three consecutive Emmy Award nominations for Outstanding Guest Actor in a Drama Series, including a win in 2015.
+He was best known for various roles on the children's math show Square One Television, as well as Norman Wilson in The Wire, Martin Querns in Oz, and Freddy Hayes in House of Cards.
+The latter garnered him three consecutive Emmy Award nominations for Outstanding Guest Actor in a Drama Series, including a win in 2015.

 Early life

-Cathey was born on August 18, 1958 in Huntsville, Alabama, to Red Cathey, an Army colonel who fought in World War II, the Korean War and the Vietnam War, and his wife, who was a DOD worker and an educator.
+Cathey was born on August 18, 1958, in Huntsville, Alabama, to Red Cathey, an Army colonel who fought in World War II, the Korean War and the Vietnam War, and his wife, who was a DOD worker and an educator.
 He had a sister, Donza.
 He spent his childhood with his family on a rural farm in West Germany before returning to Alabama at the age of 14.
 His interest in theater began at age 9, after attending a United Service Organization show in West Germany.
 Cathey graduated from J.O.
 Johnson High School, where he acted in plays such as To Kill a Mockingbird.
 He subsequently studied theatre at the University of Michigan and the Yale School of Drama.

 Career

-One of Cathey's earliest roles was starring in the children's television show Square One TV.
-Cathey was not only the game show announcer, but had many bit parts in the various sketches and was renown for songs like "Nine, Nine, Nine" and "Rappin' Judge."
+Cathey's breakout role was on Children's Television Workshop's Square One Television, a math-oriented children's TV series.
+The program aired on PBS from 1987 to 1992.
+Cathey was not only the game show announcer but had many bit parts in the various sketches and performed songs like "Nine, Nine, Nine" and "Rappin' Judge".
+Cathey later referred to the cast as the "Not Ready for Prime-Time Mathematicians".

 This was followed by guest roles in such series as Star Trek: The Next Generation and Homicide: Life on the Street.
 In 1994, he appeared in The Mask as Freeze, the main antagonist's friend and bodyguard who gets inadvertently killed by the title character.
 He also appeared in 1995's Se7en as the coroner.
 He played the villain Dirty Dee in the cult comedy film Pootie Tang and had a regular role on the HBO series The Wire as Norman Wilson during the fourth and fifth seasons.
 He also worked with The Wire creator David Simon on the Emmy Award-winning miniseries The Corner; Cathey played a drug addict known as Scalio.
 He had a recurring role on the HBO prison drama Oz as unit manager Martin Querns.
 In the film Tank Girl, he played the role of Deetee.
 He narrated Aftermath: Population Zero, a National Geographic Channel special which imagines what Earth might be like if humanity no longer existed.
 He played the homeless man Al, murdered by Patrick Bateman, in the film American Psycho.
 He narrated TLC's Wonders of Weather, a TV series.
 On Between the Lions, he played King Ray in the story of "Rumpelstiltskin" in the episode, "Hay Day".